ncbi-nlp/PhenoTagger/README.md

 (2022-11-24)

--build a app demo for PhenoTagger
+- build a app demo for PhenoTagger

 (2022-05-10):

--Fix some bugs to speed up the processing time.
+- Fix some bugs to speed up the processing time.
--Add a Bioformer model (a light weight BERT in biomedical domain).
+- Add a Bioformer model (a light weight BERT in biomedical domain).
--Re-train phenotype models using the newest version of HPO (hp/releases/2022-04-14)
+- Re-train phenotype models using the newest version of HPO (hp/releases/2022-04-14)

 ## Content
 - [Dependency package](#package)